 • Does the hotel have a safe for storing valuables?

-Always check FIRST with the front desk before you fall for a common crime.
+Always check FIRST with the front desk before you fall for a fairly common crime.
+(Also beware of fake visitors at home.
+See Home Security - Scam-In.)

-Motels, loosely defined, have hallways and room doors on the outside of the building while hotels' are inside.
+Motels, loosely defined, have room doors on the outside of the building while hotels' are inside in hallways.
 For security, try to get a motel room close to the office and on the second story.

 Predators target hotels and motels because tourists carry money and are thinking more about having fun than travel security – and know little about the area they’re visiting.
 Call ahead to local police to find out the crime rate at a specific lodging.